OpenSUTD/DiscoverSUTD-2021-microsite/_pages/for_alumnis.md

  These dates are tentative and we will be communicating with you if any changes is needed due to any clashes in times, etc.
 <br>

-If you are interested in taking part in any of the above events or have any enquires, do drop us an email: DiscoverSUTD-2021@SUTDAPAC.onmicrosoft.com <br>
+If you are <b>interested in taking part</b> in any of the above events or have any enquires, do drop us an email: DiscoverSUTD-2021@SUTDAPAC.onmicrosoft.com <br>

 We hope to see you there, it would not be the same without you!